stashed/postgres/docs/standalone.md

 Here,

 - `spec.databaseSecret.secretName` specifies the name of the database secret of the original database.
 You must use the same secret in the restored database.
-Otherwise, restore process will fail.
+Otherwise, the restore process will fail.
 - `spec.init.stashRestoreSession.name` specifies the `RestoreSession` crd name that we are going to use to restore this database.

 Let's create the above database,